mariohernandez/drupal_training_ddev/README.md

 ## 1. Setup your environment
 After installing Docker and DDev, setup your project by following these steps.

-In your command line, navigate to the directory where you would like to setup your project.
+* Using the command line, navigate to the directory where you would like to setup your project.
 This can be any directory such as `Sites`, `My Documents`, etc.

 * Clone the repo by running:
 ```
 git clone git@github.com:mariohernandez/drupal_training_ddev.git
 ```

-* Using your command line, change into the newly created directory by the repo command above (`drupal_training_ddev`).
+* Change into the newly created directory by the repo command above (`drupal_training_ddev`).
 If you changed this directory name, use the name you specified.
 ```
 cd drupal_trianing_ddev
 ```